Updated on April 22, 2021

 Once through the gate, vehicles will be directed to a holding area which will operate similar to a ferry system.
 Once there is space, vehicles will be moved through the site, either to a parking lot for the walk-in clinic (for first dose) or to the F-Barn for the drive-thru clinic (for second dose).

 If instructed toward the parking lot, individuals will be asked to remain within their vehicle until instructed to come into the building.
 Please note: We ask that only individuals with a vaccine appointment enter the vaccine building at the A/B Barn.
 However, people requiring assistance from another adult are welcome to bring that adult in with them.
-Children will not be allowed to enter the A/B building and should remain at home or with an adult in the vehicle.

 If instructed to continue to drive toward the F-Barn, drivers will proceed based on instructions from our traffic staff.